Questions & Answers

-A: The Burke Museum has it all: experienced staff, affiliation with a nationally recognized university, a mission to educate the public about the discipline of archaeology and the results of research in the state, expertise in management of archaeological collections and a positive history of working with government agencies and tribes.
-The Burke Museum has both the storage space and the work force to properly curate collections as large as the Tse-Whit-Zen village site or as small as a single isolated find.
+The Burke Museum has it all: experienced staff, affiliation with a nationally recognized university, a mission to educate the public about the discipline of archaeology and the results of research in the state, expertise in management of archaeological collections and a positive history of working with government agencies and tribes.
+The Burke Museum has both the storage space and the workforce to properly curate collections ranging in size from tens of thousands of artifacts to single isolated finds.

 Research access is an important component of the services we provide in our Held-in-Trust Program.
 As a department within the University of Washington, the Burke Museum is well positioned to facilitate access for students and other researchers.